 How Can You Proactively and Appropriately Use Pronouns in the Workplace?

-Now that we know why we want to do this, we need to do how to do it.
+Now that we know why we want to do this, we need to know how to do it.

 Here are some of the practical and tangible ways you can make pronouns visible and accessible at work:

-• Refer to people as they/them (gender-neutral pronouns) if you are not sure what they do use yet.
+- Refer to people as they/them (gender-neutral pronouns) if you are unsure what they use.
 Don’t lead with pronouns you are guessing due to physical appearance or stereotypes.

 To Sum Up